 This beautiful offering from Tao is one of the most attractive chefs’ knives we’ve come across in our hunt.
 The TUO – 7-inch Chef’s Knife is way under $100, but you wouldn’t know by the look of it.
 There’s a hand-polished blade and pakkawood handle, making for a lovely combination.

 It’s made from stainless steel and features a tapered edge that the company says aids in both flexibility and performance.
 You shouldn’t struggle with maintenance, either, as it’s resistant to rust.

-The handle is dense and nearly 100 percent waterproof, so it shouldn’t show signs of wear anytime soon.
-This includes potential warping or splitting, which is often common with wooden handles.
+The handle is dense and nearly 100-percent waterproof, so it shouldn’t show signs of wear anytime soon.
+This includes the potential for warping or splitting, which is often common with wooden handles.

 In May 2019, Cynthia said: “A great knife at such a low price for both the casual cook, or a more enthusiastic amateur chef!
 I’m not a pro so I can’t speak to that, but I love this knife.”

 Negatives?
 Some said it was too heavy for inexperienced cooks or smaller hands.